 The ocean covers 140 million square miles—that's more than 70% of the Earth's surface.
 An additional 2% of the planet is covered with lakes, rivers, and ponds.
-From the deepest depths of the Pacific's Mariana Trench to the shallow tide pools (see page 24 of the 2004/2005 Coastlines file size 37MB for an article on tide pools) of Salem Sound, these water bodies are home to more than 1.5 million aquatic species.
+From the deepest depths of the Pacific's Mariana Trench to the shallow tide pools of the Massachusetts Coast, these water bodies are home to more than 1.5 million aquatic species.

 In Massachusetts, invasive species are alive and, well, doing quite well (see page 33 of the 2002 Coastlines file size 4MB ).
 The European green crab and the common periwinkle snail, along with freshwater zebra mussels and water chestnuts, are a few examples of well established invasive species that are living and reproducing in Massachusetts—typically to the detriment of native species.
 Not only do they crowd out existing natives, but infestations of water chestnuts and Eurasian watermilfoil have clogged local lakes and ponds, making it difficult to boat, fish, or swim, while invasive tunicates have negatively affected eelgrass beds and threaten local scallop populations.
 Thousands of dollars have been spent to combat the effects of invasives in Massachusetts, making their presence a fiscal as well as environmental issue.
-(For more on aquatic invasives, see the Gulf of Maine's Marine Invasive Species report.)
+(For more, see the Gulf of Maine Council on the Marine Environment's Marine Invasive Species report.)

 SO WHAT CAN THE AVERAGE CITIZEN DO?

 Familiarize yourself with invasive species so you know what to look out for.
-See the Massachusetts Office of Coastal Zone Management's (CZM) Aquatic Invasive Species (AIS) Program's Identifying Aquatic Invasive Species web page or download the Massachusetts Department of Conservation and Recreation's (DCR) A Guide to Selected Invasive Non-Native Aquatic Species in Massachusetts and MIT Sea Grant's Hitchhikers guide to know how to spot these aliens.
-If you should find any in your travels, report them.
+See the Massachusetts Office of Coastal Zone Management's (CZM) Identifying Marine Invasive Species web page or download the Massachusetts Department of Conservation and Recreation's (DCR) A Guide to Selected Invasive Non-Native Aquatic Species in Massachusetts and MIT Sea Grant's Hitchhikers guide to know how to spot these aliens.

 If you are a boater, it's very important to thoroughly clean your boat's surfaces and dispose of any plant or animal material, which could include invasive species, in a trash can.
 (If there is no trash can handy, you can bag the material, freeze it, and throw it away at home.)
 The Indiana Clean Marina Guidebook gives additional information.